aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/working-with-documents/manipulate-pdf-document/_index.md

 The field [CustomerProgressHandler](https://reference.aspose.com/pdf/net/aspose.pdf/docsaveoptions/fields/customprogresshandler) of [DocSaveOptions](https://reference.aspose.com/pdf/net/aspose.pdf/docsaveoptions) class allows you to determine how PDF generation is going.
 The handler has the following types:

-- DocSaveOptions.ConversionProgessEventHandler
+- DocSaveOptions.ConversionProgessEventHandler.
-- DocSaveOptions.ProgressEventHandlerInfo
+- DocSaveOptions.ProgressEventHandlerInfo.
-- DocSaveOptions.ProgressEventType
+- DocSaveOptions.ProgressEventType.

 The code snippets below shows how to use CustomerProgressHandler.